-Both Vice and Erlanger touched on how this year is all about comfort.
-"There's going to continue to be an ease to dressing, but that's why a blazer is perfect: it's season-less and transitional truly all year round," Erlanger said.
+Both Vice and Erlanger touched on how the current state of fashion is all about comfort.
+"There's going to continue to be an ease to dressing, but that's why a blazer is perfect: it's season-less and transitional truly all year-round," Erlanger said.
 She also mentioned that softer, relaxed silhouettes are going to be popular for that exact reason.

 How to style a women's blazer